turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 If you're using git, add a .gitignore, and add `node_modules`.
 Since these get installed from npm, you typically don't commit them.

-Rewrite your `scripts` section like the following:
+Rewrite your `scripts` section of `package.json` like the following:

 ```js
 "scripts": {